 Co-sponsored by Merck & Co., Inc. and Prudential, this program offers low-income clients a new financial future after they have become overwhelmed by medical expenses, divorce, unemployment, credit cards and/or student loans.
 Volunteer lawyers are paired with clients who require assistance with Chapter 7 bankruptcies.
 Find out more.

 CONSUMER LAW PROGRAM

 As a response to the financial crisis of the past decade, VLJ began this program in 2010 to address the needs of low-income debtors being sued in the Special Civil Part in New Jersey.
 Now VLJ partners with Merck & Co., Inc. and the Essex County Court to sponsor this program in which volunteers provide advice and draft pleadings at a limited-scope legal clinic held at the courthouse.
 Find out more.

 REENTRY LEGAL SERVICES (RELESE)

 Created in partnership with then-Newark Mayor Cory Booker’s office, ReLeSe helps Essex County residents with criminal records address the civil legal barriers that serve as obstacles to their successful community reintegration.
 ReLeSe targets the areas of greatest need among the reentry population through the Criminal Record Expungement Clinic.
 Find out more.

 Advocating for Veterans

 Veterans Legal Program

 After seeing the barriers faced by military personnel when they return to civilian life, VLJ began the Veterans Legal Program to address some of the legal hurdles they encounter in obtaining employment, housing and financial stability.
-This program includes three distinct programs, including the Female Veterans Program, PSEG Veterans Legal Clinic, and a Veterans Legal Wellness Clinic held at the VA.
+This program includes two distinct programs, including the PSEG Veterans Legal Clinic and the Veterans Legal Wellness Clinic held at the VA Hospital.
 The PSEG Veterans Legal Clinic is open to lawyers from PSEG, Gibbons, PC and McCarter & English.
 The Veterans Legal Wellness Clinic is open to lawyers from BASF Corporation, Panasonic, Bressler Amery Ross, McGuire Woods LLP, and Nukk-Freeman & Cerra, PC.
 Find out more.